manticoresoftware/manticoresearch-python/README.md

 # Documentation

-Full documentation is available in  [docs](https://github.com/manticoresoftware/manticoresearch-python/tree/master/docs) folder.
+Full documentation on the API Endpoints and Models used is available in  [docs](https://github.com/manticoresoftware/manticoresearch-python/tree/master/docs) folder as listed below.

 Manticore Search server documentation: https://manual.manticoresearch.com.